discussion, gear, and photography journal

 However, using a bare flash will result in harsh lighting with harsh shadows, so it's important to diffuse and reflect the light to create a more pleasing photo.

 This post provides details of the very cheap homemade reflector that I use for macro photography.
+Note that I can't claim credit for the idea, but I first saw it here on flickr.

 The Sydney Opera House and Sydney Harbour Bridge provide a stark silhouette against a bright orange sunset sky in this photo taken a couple of weeks ago in Sydney.